luvies/deno_di/README.md

 You can view the complete API using [docs.deno.land](https://doc.deno.land/https/deno.land/x/di/mod.ts).

-Before you can use this modules, follow the [setup](#setup) section, as this module relies on decorators and TypeScript's metadata system.
+Before you can use this module, follow the [setup](#setup) section, as this module relies on decorators and TypeScript's metadata system.

 ### Services